 National Data opt-out

-If you do not want to share your confidential patient information with other organisations, you can register a National Data Opt out by visiting nhs.uk/your-nhs-data-matters or call 0300 330 9412 to make or update your choice.
+If you do not want to share your personal confidential data used for planning or research, you can register a National Data Opt out by visiting nhs.uk/your-nhs-data-matters

 Summary Care Record